What will my insurance company ask me after a car accident?

 - When and where was the accident?

-- Who was involved with the accident– passengers, other drivers, pedestrians, etc.?
+- Who was involved in the accident– passengers, other drivers, pedestrians, etc.?

 - What happened?